 - The company has not disposed of any property or assets (this may include land and buildings, plant and equipment, debtors and other assets).

-Please note that paying off debts does not necessarily constitute trading, but for detailed advice on this and all other aspects of dissolution, please call on 0800 9700539 for further advice.
+Please note that paying off debts does not necessarily constitute trading, but for detailed advice on this and all other aspects of dissolution, please call on 0800 9700539 for further information.

-A formal insolvency procedure is in place, or proceedings have been commenced.
+- A formal insolvency procedure has started.
 These procedures include a CVL, CVA, administration, receivership or compulsory liquidation under the Insolvencies Act 1986, or scheme of arrangement under the Companies Act 1985.

 Advantages of dissolution:

-- It is a quick and clean removal of a dormant company from the Companies House Register.
+- It is quick and clean removal of a dormant company from the Companies House Register.

 - It avoids the costs of liquidation, fees and expenses.